How Will Changing Consumer Behavior Affect Payments Sector in 2021?

 1. Merchants will need greater flexibility for their consumers.

 Consumers expect to be able to pay with the methods they have, not the methods the merchant offers.
-For payments service providers, this will mean offering a wide range of solutions for each merchant.
+For payment service providers, this will mean offering a wide range of solutions for each merchant.

 2. Customer relationships are now digital-first.

-The more ways customers can pay, the more potential exposure to data breaches open up.
+The more ways customers can pay, the more potential exposure to data breaches opens up.
 Merchants need to ensure data security and PCI compliance across all their payment systems – but they don’t want to feel solely responsible for every aspect of data protection.
 They’re looking for help from PSPs to streamline their data security processes and take over some of the responsibility.